Activate your HMS account

 A Virtual Private Network (VPN) allows HMS and HSDM quad-based faculty, staff, and students to access HMS network resources securely over the internet from a remote location.
 Request VPN access through the HMS IT service catalog.

-Harvard University uses an application called ️Duo that makes the two-factor authentication (2FA) process quick and easy.
+Harvard University uses an app called ️Duo that makes the two-factor authentication (2FA) process quick and easy.
 Using ️Duo for Two-step verification is now required to access the HMS VPN.

-HMS Information Technology recommends Pulse Secure for use with VPN connections.
-You can download and install Pulse Secure using the links below.
+HMS IT recommends Pulse Secure for use with VPN connections.
+You can download and install Pulse Secure using the links that follow.

 Accessing file server resources